ricardo-ch/go-kafka/README.md

 > 📘 Important note for v3 upgrade:
 > - The library now relies on the IBM/sarama library instead of Shopify/sarama, which is no longer maintained.
 > - The `kafka.Handler` type has been changed to a struct containing both the function to execute and the handler's optional configuration.
+> - The global variable `PushConsumerErrorsToTopic` has been replaced by the `PushConsumerErrorsToRetryTopic` and `PushConsumerErrorsToDeadletterTopic` properties on the handler.
 >
 > These two changes should be the only breaking changes in the v3 release.
 The rest of the library should be compatible with the previous version.